LARGEMOUTH BASS INFORMATION PAGE

 If the Bass in your pond are skinny there can be a number of reasons why.
 One possibility is that you have to many Catfish that have grown to large.
 If you don’t harvest your Catfish by the time they are about 2 lbs in size they become eating machines.
 Catfish keep growing because they can eat a huge variety of things – small Bluegill fingerlings, minnows, algae, weeds, grubs, mussels, snails, even small ducklings.
 Bass are not able to eat these additional food sources, so if the Catfish have cleared out the Bluegill and Minnows, the Bass begin to starve.

-The second reason may be that you have to many large Bass in the pond, and they are clearing out the food chain.
+The second reason may be that you have too many large Bass in the pond, and they are clearing out the food chain.
 In addition to Bluegill fingerlings, you can add some adult Bluegill to help re-populate naturally (500 to 1,500 per acre) , and you can also add the quantity of Minnows recommended per acre each year (1,000 to 2,000 per acre).
 Remember that Bluegill fingerlings are the food of choice for Bass, and Fathead Minnows are a favorite of Bass, Bluegill and Catfish.

-A third reason may be that a Bass spawn/hatch out was to good, and to many Bass survived and are now competing.
+A third reason may be that a Bass spawn/hatch out was too good, and to many Bass survived and are now competing.
 If so, they can clear the pond of food.
 In that case you need to heavily fish your pond to reduce their numbers.

-When possible, restock Bluegill fingerlings and Minnows each year based on your pond acreage, and fish your pond appropriately.
+When possible, restock Bluegill fingerlings and Minnows each year based on your pond acreage, and fish your pond appropriatelyFor challenge and sport fishing, stock the F1 Hybrid Bass.
+The F1 Hybrid is the first generation spawn from a mix of Florida and Northern Large Mouth Bass.

-See our Article Page on producing a Trophy Bass pond if that interests you.
+See our Article Page on producing a Trophy Bass pond if that interests you